bertreb/pimatic-smartnora/README.md

 Background
 -------
-The Smartnora plugin lets you connect a Pimatic home automation system to a Google assistant via Smartnora.
+The SmartNora plugin lets you connect a Pimatic home automation system to a Google assistant via SmartNora.

-Smartnora is a Smart **NO**de-**R**ed home **A**utomation solution for connecting Node-red to Google Home/Assistant.
-Smartora is build by [Andrei Tatar](https://github.com/andrei-tatar/node-red-contrib-smartnora).
-Smartnora is a followup of Nora.
+SmartNora is a Smart **NO**de-**R**ed home **A**utomation solution for connecting Node-red to Google Home/Assistant.
+SmartNora is build by [Andrei Tatar](https://github.com/andrei-tatar/node-red-contrib-smartnora).
+SmartNora is a followup of Nora.
 That free service stopped as a result of its success.
-Smartnora consists of a plugin for node-red (node-red-contrib-smartnora) and the Smartnora cloud logic (Firebase) that acts as a gateway between node-red and Google Assistant.
+SmartNora consists of a plugin for node-red (node-red-contrib-smartnora) and the SmartNora cloud logic (Firebase) that acts as a gateway between node-red and Google Assistant.
-For this plugin I'm not using node-red but refactored the Smartnora node-red plugin to fit Pimatic.
+For this plugin I'm not using node-red but refactored the SmartNora node-red plugin to fit Pimatic.
 This plugin is a replacement of Pimatic-assistant.
 That plugin is based on the retired Nora service.

-The Pimatic Devices interface with Google Assistant via Smartnora.
+The Pimatic Devices interface with Google Assistant via .
 Pimatic devices are added in the config.
 The mapping of states and actions from Pimatic from/to Google Assistant is done as best as possible.

 Preparation
 ---------